lohcoh/lohcoh-core/lohcoh-docs/Generator/HowLowkodeWorks.md

 LowKode generates, assembles, and customizes UI elements from a set of base Components, Metadata, Rules, and runtime Context.
 LowKode's primary functions are to...
-- map objects and properties to UI components.
+- map types and thier properties to UI components.
-- generate new UI elements from metadata.
+- Use metadata to create new UI elements for displaying data.
 - customize UI elements based on business rules

-The LowKode system is comprised of...
+A LowKode application is comprised of...

 - One or more libraries of basic UI Components
 	LowKode is not a UI component library, it's a tool for composing UI elements, and generating new UI elements, from an existing set of components.